utmapp/mac.getutm.app/_virtual_machines/windows-10-arm.md

 ![Step 3](/images/guides/windows_screen_3.png)

 {:start="4"}
 4. In Drives, select "Import Drive" and select the Windows 10 VHDX that you've downloaded.
+(Please read the troubleshooting section below about a bug with VHDX in QEMU.)

 ![Step 4](/images/guides/windows_screen_4.png)